We know something important about your business

 You don’t want a looming crisis – your life is hard enough

 As your business increases in complexity, you’ll be pulled in many different directions.
 Think of each as wearing a different hat.
+Some of these “hats” will fit better than others.

 Addressing customer complaints = wearing your Customer Service Manager hat.